 Gnosis Safe contracts can be extended via the framework of modules, which allows adding new logic on top of the basic wallet functionality after the initial deployment.
 To decrease the time to market, the first version of Linen Wallet doesn’t have any modules integrated because a separate security audit is needed for each new piece of logic integrated with the smart contract wallet.

-Another benefit of using Gnosis Safe smart contracts is that in the unlikely event Linen App is removed from the Apple App Store or Google Play, users can access the wallet with the interface already provided by Gnosis Safe.
+Another benefit of using Gnosis Safe smart contracts is that in the unlikely event that the Linen Wallet app is removed from the Apple App Store or Google Play, users can access the wallet with the interface already provided by Gnosis Safe.

 The initial implementation of Linen Wallet has three private keys for each user’s smart contract wallet.
 To execute any transaction, such as depositing digital assets to the Compound liquidity pool, a user needs access to at least two of those three private keys.
 The keys are distributed in the following manner:

-- User recovery key.
+User recovery key.
 Stored on the user’s cloud storage (iCloud Drive or Google Drive).
-This private key, along with a user authentication, is required to recover the wallet if Linen App is reinstalled or a user’s phone is lost or becomes inaccessible.
+This private key, along with a user authentication, is required to recover the wallet if the Linen Wallet app is reinstalled or a user’s phone is lost or becomes inaccessible.

 Based on the distribution of private keys outlined above, Linen Mobile, Inc., the company developing Linen Wallet, cannot access or recover user funds without either the operational or recovery keys possessed by the user.
 In the current implementation of Linen Wallet, Linen Mobile, Inc. must be around for users to have access to their funds.
 However, in future wallet implementations, Linen Mobile, Inc. will be removed as one of the signatories, and users can access their wallets using third-party interfaces without relying on Linen Mobile, Inc.